mauritsd/react-native-dynamic-bundle/README.md

 * Explanations of how to set it up on the native side.
 In the meanwhile have a look at AppDelegate.m for iOS and MainActivity.java / MainApplication.java for Android.
-* Don't export the NativeModule directly, but have a simple JS wrapper around it, with Flow annotations and API docs.
-* Our reloading mechanism on Android does not seem to work...

 ## Getting started